Marco-Kuehn-Git/python-queue-twitchbot/README.md

 ## About the Project
 A simple self-hosted Twitch bot written in Python that allows viewers to join a queue.
 The streamer can manage the queue and select viewers through a UI.

-Viewers can be sorted by sorted based on:
+Since it is self hosted, it requieres a bit of work from your end to setup, but Twitch makes it farily easy.

+---
+### Features:
+1. Vewers can join and leave the queue with `!join` and `!leave`.
+2. Viewers can use `!queue` to view the current queue.
+3. The app tracks how many times a viewer has played and what tier of sub they are
+   - Times queued resets after restart.
+4. The streamer can close the queue preventng viewers from joining.
+5. You can select between the following queue order:
-- number of times queued, subscription tier, and time joined
+   - number of times queued and subscription tier (selected by default)
    - subscribtion tier
    - number of times queued
    - time joined

 ---

 ### Planned Features

-Features listed are in no particular order:
+Features listed are in no particular order and not guranteed to be implemented:

 - **Persistant Queue Data** - Save current queue in case the application crashes.
 Option to load previous queue when starting the application.
+- **Sub only mode** - Make a setting that only allows subs to join.
+Maybe with minimum tier selection.
 - **Support for Additional OS** - Make the application available on Linux and macOS.
+Currently its only available for Windows.
+- **Add auto updates** - Give users the option to update the app without having to download the newest version here everytime.

 ---

 ## Installation (User)

 1. **Download and Extract**
-   - Download and extract the latest `QueueManager.zip` file from the [Releases](https://github.com/Marco-Kuehn-Git/python-queue-twitchbot/releases) section.
+   - Download and extract the latest `QueueManager.zip` file from the [Releases](https://github.com/Marco-Kuehn-Git/python-queue-twitchbot/releases).

 2. **Create a Twitch Application**
    - Visit the [Twitch Developer Console](https://dev.twitch.tv/console)